Skip to main content

 Estate Planning Trusts

-One major feature of an estate plan is a trust.
+One major feature of estate planning is a living trust.
 Establishing a trust is like setting up a special account where you can pour all of your assets into.
 Under the umbrella of a trust, you can avoid the hassle of your assets being locked up in probate for an extended period, save on taxes, and ensure your assets are used according to your wishes.

 There are different kinds of trusts, but two of the more common types are revocable living trusts and irrevocable trusts.

-Estate laws vary from state to state so be sure to consult your estate planning professional on how the laws in the state you live in may affect your wishes.
+Estate laws vary from state to state so be sure to consult your estate planning coordination professional on how the laws in your state may affect your wishes.

-Think of a will as your personal roadmap for what happens to your belongings after you’re gone.
+Think of a last will and testament as your personal roadmap for what happens to your belongings after you’re gone.
 In fact, a will is one of the crucial components that puts the “plan” in “estate plan”.
 It’s a legal document where you detail who gets what.

 A will can also work together with a trust to ensure that, in the event of your passing, any assets outside of your trust get poured into your trust.

-Having a will ensures your wishes are followed and helps prevent family disputes.
+Having a last will and testament ensures your wishes are followed and helps prevent family disputes.

 Power of Attorney

-A power of attorney is a document that lets you pick someone to make decisions for you if you can’t.
+A power of attorney is a document that allows you to pick someone to make decisions for you if you’re unable.
 It’s like having a backup plan to ensure everything is taken care of according to your wishes if you’re not able to handle things yourself.

 The first step toward achieving your retirement goals is having a plan…